ActionsHackathon21/deploy-to-git-branch/README.md

 Deploy application to GIT branch
 ===
-This project follows the DEV.to [#ActionsHackathon21](https://dev.to/devteam/join-us-for-the-2021-github-actions-hackathon-on-dev-4hn4) hackathon.
+*This project follows the DEV.to [#ActionsHackathon21](https://dev.to/devteam/join-us-for-the-2021-github-actions-hackathon-on-dev-4hn4) hackathon.*

 Use GitHub Actions and Workflows to build and deploy your applications to a branch.
 So you can just pull this branch to deploy on the production server, without building.
+You can also use it to deploy to Github Pages, by selecting the destination branch as the Github Pages's branch.

 ![Screenshot](https://github.com/ActionsHackathon21/deploy-to-git-branch/raw/main/screenshot.png)